Should I get a recommendation?

-The first step is getting a doctor’s recommendation.
 We have a list of local and tele-health doctors who specialize in cannabis recommendations to get you started.
-If you already have a recommendation, you can skip this step and start with Methods of Medicating — but if you’re curious about the official standards doctors must follow, here are the details:
+If you already have a recommendation, you can skip this step and start with Methods of Consumption — but if you’re curious about the official standards doctors must follow, here are the details:

 - History and good faith examination of the patient.

 - Development of a treatment plan with objectives.